 Here are 5 ways to mitigate and protect your livelihood from the financial and secondary effects of a business fire.

-1. Establish a Safety & Evacuation Plan
+1. Establish a Fire Safety & Evacuation Plan

 - What to do in the event of a fire

-- Where to go on evacuation
+- Where to gather in the event of an evacuation

-- When to leave the building
+- When and how to leave the building

 - Spare laptop/mobile phone, chargers & batteries